kamranahmedse/developer-roadmap/src/roadmaps/system-design/content/118-cloud-design-patterns/102-design-and-implementation/103-cqrs.md

 # CQRS

-CQRS (Command Query Responsibility Segregation) in system design is a pattern that separates the responsibilities of handling read and write operations in a system.
-This pattern allows for the separation of concerns between the read and write operations, and can be used to improve the scalability, performance, and maintainability of a system.

-In this pattern, the read and write operations are handled by different components in the system.
-The write operations, known as commands, are handled by a Command component that updates the state of the system.
-The read operations, known as queries, are handled by a Query component that retrieves the current state of the system.
+CQRS stands for Command and Query Responsibility Segregation, a pattern that separates read and update operations for a data store.
+Implementing CQRS in your application can maximize its performance, scalability, and security.
+The flexibility created by migrating to CQRS allows a system to better evolve over time and prevents update commands from causing merge conflicts at the domain level.

 Learn more from the following links: